PediatricOpenTargets/OpenPedCan-api/README.md

 ### 4.5.
 Testing layer

-The `tests` directory contains all tools and code for testing the API server. `tests/http_response_output_files` contains the API server response plots and tables. `tests/results` contains results generated during test run.
+The `tests` directory contains all tools and code for testing the API server. `tests/http_response_output_files` contains the API server response plots and tables. `tests/results` and `tests/plots` contain results and plots generated during test run.

 ### 4.6.
 Deployment layer